AnhNguyen-Olivia/traffic_simulation/README.md

 - Traffic lights switching between red/yellow/green states
 - Roads and map layout
 - A GUI built using JavaFx (similar to SUMO-GUI)
-- Real-time behavior controlled by a Swing `Timer`
+- Real-time behavior controlled by a JavaFx `Timer`

 ## Project Structure